Set up subscriptions so customers can buy the same product on a recurring basis.

 - Ongoing services, recurring fees, and maintenance packages

-Subscribers save their checkout details and are charged automatically when their subscription renews.
+Subscribers save their checkout details and your store charges them automatically when their subscription renews.
 After you receive the order, you’ll fulfill it, and repeat that process for each renewal.
-Customers can cancel their subscriptions at any time, and you can view and manage subscriptions from the Profiles panel.
+Customers can cancel their subscriptions at any time, and you can view and manage subscriptions from the Contacts panel.

-Tip: If you’re new to Squarespace Commerce, visit Understanding Squarespace Commerce for more information about setting up your store.
+Tip: If you’re new to Squarespace Commerce, visit Getting started with Squarespace Commerce for more information about setting up your store.

 To offer subscriptions, you need to: